kjosib/sophie/docs/goals.rst

 The next release will probably do one of:

-* Some measure of type inference.
+* Type inference.
+This is key.
 * Better error messages.
+(I have an idea related to sentential forms.)
 * Preliminary support for shared modules: an export/import mechanism.

 Other Nice Things to Have